-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding shares reflected in column(a)) (c) Equity compensation plans approved by security holders 407,869 (1) \$ 24.68 (2) 591,881 (3) Equity compensation plans not approved by security holders Total 407,869 (1) 24.68 (2) 591,881 (3)
+Number of securities Number of securities to be issued upon weighted-average exercise of exercise price compensation outstanding of outstanding of outstanding options, warrants options, warrants and rights and rights column(a Plan Category Number of securities to be issued upon weighted-average eunder equivalence of exercise price compensation outstanding of outstanding (excluding short outstanding options, warrants and rights column(a column(a column)) ty plans ares n Equity compensation plans approved by security holders 407,869 (1) \$ 24.68 (2) 591, 381 (3) Equity compensation plans not approved by security holders - - - Total 407,869 (1) 24.68 (2) 591, (3)

-(1) Includes (i) 869 shares subject to outstanding option awards granted under the 2007 Plan, (ii) 304,384 shares subject to outstanding performance share awards granted in 2020, 2021 and 2022 under the LTIP (actual performance for 2020 which vested on December 31, 2022 and were issued on February 15, 2023 and assumes maximum performance for 2021 and 2022) and (iii) 102,616 shares subject to outstanding restricted stock units granted under the LTIP.
+- (1) Includes (i) 869 shares subject to outstanding option awards granted under the 2007 Plan, (ii) 304,384 shares subject to outstanding performance share awards granted in 2020, 2021 and 2022 under the LTIP (actual performance for 2020 which vested on December 31, 2022 and were issued on February 15, 2023 and assumes maximum performance for 2021 and 2022) and (iii) 102,616 shares subject to outstanding restricted stock units granted under the LTIP. - (2) The weighted-average exercise price in this column includes only option awards because the shares underlying other outstanding awards will be issued upon vesting or satisfaction of relevant performance criteria or time-based conditions without any cash consideration payable for those shares.

-(2) The weighted-average exercise price in this column includes only option awards because the shares underlying other outstanding awards will be issued upon vesting or satisfaction of relevant performance criteria or time-based conditions without any cash consideration payable for those shares.
 (3) Reflects securities remaining available for future issuance under our LTIP.
 No further awards will be granted under the 2007 Plan.